Resourcecode-project/py-resourcecode/README.md

 ```

 In this virtual environment, you can now install the library.
 The library  is
-available on PyPI, and installation is straightfoward, using the following
+available on PyPI, and installation is straightforward, using the following
 command :

 ```